susanw1/zscript/docs/tutorial/concepts.md

 ##### Modules

-A module is a group of up to 16 Zcode commands with their low-level implementation.
+A module is a group of up to 16 Zscript commands with their low-level implementation.
 If a command has the Z command number 1a46, then it is command '6' in module 1a4.
 Modules can also provide a command/response channel, and can register an address forwarder.
 The embedded dev chooses which modules are available in a given firmware.

 ##### Capabilities

 Command #0 in each module is expected to return the module's "capabilities", in a module-specific way.
 This might reveal the number of ports, the value limits of fields, the size of buffers, and whether optional features are supported.
 This allows a client to make intelligent choices, eg about what commands to use, or how much data to send without flooding a buffer.

-##### Zcode Model
+##### Zscript Model

-A new module should be described by a definition file in the Zcode Model.
+A new module should be described by a definition file in the Zscript Model.
 This lists the commands and responses, their fields, and describes what they do and how they should be used.
 The model can then be used to:
 * auto-generate client message builders to make client code easier to write, readable and pretty.
-* hook into GUI tools to interpret and analyse Zcode messages.
+* hook into GUI tools to interpret and analyse Zscript messages.
 * generate documentation and help tools
 * potentially, generate any boiler-plate parts of an embedded implementation (knowing which fields are required, etc)

-##### Zcode Client Library
+##### Zscript Client Library

-A client library is some software that allows a connection to be made to a Zcode-enabled device over some channel, so that commands may be sent and responses processed.
-A minimal client will just make a connection, and send and receive raw Zcode text.
+A client library is some software that allows a connection to be made to a Zscript-enabled device over some channel, so that commands may be sent and responses processed.
+A minimal client will just make a connection, and send and receive raw Zscript text.
 A more full-featured one has message-builders, a means of cataloguing downstream devices, notification call-backs and diagnostics.